 Economic Diplomacy

-OECD Guidelines for Multinational Enterprises
+OECD Guidelines for Multinational Enterprises on Responsible Business Conduct

-1. Outline of the OECD Guidelines for Multinational Enterprises
+1. Outline of the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct

-- (3) The Guidelines’ last revision was made in 2011 to include a chapter on human rights and provide for enterprises’ responsibility to respect human rights and also to add other provisions including that on the implementation of risk-based due diligence for enterprises to perform as part of their risk management to identify, prevent, and mitigate the actual and potential adverse impacts that they may cause or contribute to causing.
+- (3) The Guidelines’ previous revision was made in 2011 to include a chapter on human rights and provide for enterprises’ responsibility to respect human rights and also to add other provisions including that on the implementation of risk-based due diligence for enterprises to perform as part of their risk management to identify, prevent, and mitigate the actual and potential adverse impacts that they may cause or contribute to causing.
 (Please refer to the OECD Guidelines for Multinational Enterprises 2011 Edition (PDF)

 .)